How to Map INSPIRE Annex III to Local PostgreSQL Schemas Jump to heading

 Mapping complex INSPIRE Annex III GML application schemas into production PostgreSQL/PostGIS environments requires deterministic handling of XML inheritance, coordinate precision decay, and schema drift.
 Government tech teams and Python ETL engineers frequently encounter silent data truncation, broken foreign key references, and CRS misalignment when flattening themes like Hydrography, Transport Networks, and Land Cover.
-Aligning ingestion pipelines with established Geospatial Schema Architecture & Standards Mapping practices eliminates downstream validation bottlenecks.
-The following reference provides a strict, implementation-ready workflow for schema generation, CRS enforcement, and automated drift routing.
+This procedure sits inside INSPIRE Directive Schema Compliance, part of the wider Geospatial Schema Architecture & Standards Mapping discipline: it owns the runnable steps for turning a published Annex III dataset into a conforming, queryable table, while the parent stage owns the conformance policy and reporting contract.

-1. Flatten GML Inheritance & Generate Deterministic DDL Jump to heading
+Step 1: Flatten GML inheritance and generate deterministic DDL Jump to heading

 INSPIRE Annex III relies on gml:AbstractFeature inheritance and appSchema type extensions.
-Direct ogr2ogr ingestion often fragments tables or drops nullable constraints.
-Pre-parse the XSD to extract a flat column registry, then generate PostgreSQL DDL with explicit guards.
+Direct ogr2ogr ingestion often fragments tables or drops nullable constraints because the driver infers columns per file rather than per application schema.
+Pre-parse the XSD to extract a flat column registry, then generate PostgreSQL DDL with explicit guards so the contract is fixed before any row is read.

-• Map nilReason values to a dedicated _audit_nil_reason column.
+• Map nilReason values to a dedicated _audit_nil_reason column to preserve why a value is absent.

 • Enforce NOT NULL on primary identifiers and lifecycle timestamps.

-• Apply CHECK constraints to prevent temporal paradoxes.
+• Apply CHECK constraints to prevent temporal paradoxes (endLifespanVersion before beginLifespanVersion).

 sql